aws/amazon-s3-encryption-client-python/test-server/go-v3-transition-server/README.md

-# S3EC Go V4 Test Server
+# S3EC Go V3 Transition Test Server

-This is the Go implementation of the S3ECTestServer framework for S3EC Go V4.
-It provides a server implementation for testing Go S3 Encryption Client V4 functionality.
+This is the Go implementation of the S3ECTestServer framework for S3EC Go V3 Transition.
+It provides a server implementation for testing Go S3 Encryption Client V3 Transition functionality.

 ## Overview